Navillus-BV/navillus-dev/src/data/pages/blog/2021-05-08-progressive-enhancement.md

 We also added in a second boolean flag for `mounted`, and with `class:js={mounted}` we're telling Svelte to add the `js` class to our checkbox once the component's scripts have mounted.

 Finally, the CSS has been updated to change the menu's display only as long as the checkbox doesn't have the `js` class.
 That's the real magic, let CSS handle the show/hide functionality _until_ JavaScript has mounted and Svelte's `slide` transition is ready to animate the menu.

+> Oops!
+It's very easy to inadvertantly create accessibility bugs.
+When manually testing I realized the hidden checkbox wasn't binding to our `menuOpen` state in svelte.
+The code block above was updated June 2, 2021 to include `bind:checked={menuOpen}` to make sure keyboard users can toggle the menu after Svelte hydrates.

 ## Bonus points